Meet our Board Officers

-Sean is the Executive Director of the San Diego Youth Development Office, where he works to create policies and systems that will create a future where every young San Diegan has the opportunity to reach their potential.
+Sean is the Executive Director of Youth Will, where he works to create policies and systems that will create a future where every young San Diegan has the opportunity to reach their potential.
 Previously Sean worked to build community power and fight for social justice at Mid-City CAN (Community Advocacy Network) in City Heights.
-He graduated from California Western School of Law, where he served as president of La Raza Student Association and Amnesty International.
-During this time, he received the school’s Pro Bono and Public Service Honors Society award for his work with the City Heights Community Law Project, which helped inspire his commitment to improving housing in San Diego.
+He graduated from California Western School of Law, where he served as president of La Raza Student Association and received the school’s Pro Bono and Public Service Honors Society award for his work with the City Heights Community Law Project, which helped inspire his commitment to improving housing in San Diego.
 In November of 2018 Sean was elected to serve on the San Diego Community College Board of Trustees.
 Sean has served on our Board since 2017.

 - Ted A. Holman